It's no secret that good things don't just happen by random, they require effort.

 2. Once you have washed your beard, begin drying your beard using a towel, but leave your beard a little damp.

-3. Now we have a clean and slightly damp beard, we can start with a premium beard oil, a rule of thumb is to start with a couple drops of beard oil, but this depends on the thickness and length of the beard.
+3. Now we have a clean and slightly damp beard, we can start with the beard oil, a rule of thumb is to start with a couple drops first, but this depends on the thickness and length of the beard.

 Start with a couple of drops and if needed, use a couple more.
 When you apply beard oil, make sure to massage the oil into the skin beneath your beard.

-4. If your beard is long enough, use a quality beard brush to help spread the beard oil evenly throughout your beard.
+4. If your beard is long enough, use a high-quality boar's beard brush to help spread the beard oil evenly throughout your beard.

 Once you have evenly spread the oil throughout your beard and skin, then we can move onto step 5.